Unfortunately, there is no standard or specific feature to backup a table in SQL Server, but there are workarounds.

 The first step is common, but from this point on, the wizard is different and the options are named differently and found under other drop-down lists.

-You go to the list of databases on your server and right-click the database that you want to back up and select Generate Scripts.
+You go to the list of databases on your server, right-click the database that you want to back up and select Generate Scripts.

 Now we are going to select the object types that we want to export, in our case the tables.
 We can check this top option to select all tables or expand the tree and select just a few tables.